-3. If a thrill is felt by your finger over the SFJ, this suggests that there is continuity of the vein secondary to incompetent valves (as normally the venous valves should prevent the thrill transmitting along the entirety of the vessel).
+3. If your finger over the SFJ detects a thrill, this suggests that there is continuity of the vein due to incompetent venous valves (normally the venous valves should prevent the thrill transmitting along the entirety of the vessel).

-2. The presence of a bruit indicates turbulent blood flow which may suggest an underlying arteriovenous malformation.
+Auscultation involves placing the bell of the stethoscope over the identified varicosity and then listening for a bruit.
+A bruit indicates turbulent blood flow which may suggest an underlying arteriovenous malformation.

 Please note that in modern practice all patients under consideration of varicose vein treatment will undergo a venous duplex scan of the entire superficial venous system to:

-You should assess one leg at a time.
+One leg should be assessed at a time.